engl5674/engl5674s18/_schedule/schedule.md

         - date: 2018-02-20
           desc: 'Rhetoric, Science &amp; Technology'
           readings: [ 'Pender, K. (2008).
 Negation and the contradictory technics of rhetoric. <cite>Rhetoric Society Quarterly</cite>, 38(1), pp. 2-24', 'Star, S. L. (1990).
 Power, technology and the phenomenology of conventions: On being allergic to onions. <cite>The Sociological Review, 38</cite>(1), 26–56.' ]
-          assign: [ 'Use-annotation in Google Drive' ]
+          assign: [ 'Use-annotations in Google Drive' ]
       thu:
         - date: 2018-02-22
           desc: 'Visuals, Language, and Simulations in the Sciences'